astropy/astropy/docs/cosmology/io.rst

 :meth:`~astropy.cosmology.Cosmology.write`, that make it possible to read from and write to files.

-There are currently no built-in Cosmology readers not writers, but custom ``read`` / ``write`` formats may be registered into the Astropy Cosmology I/O framework.
+There are currently no built-in Cosmology readers nor writers, but custom ``read`` / ``write`` formats may be registered into the Astropy Cosmology I/O framework.